My Contemplative Bio

 In 2012 Nikki was invited by Jack Kornfield to join the four year 2013-2016 joint teacher training program of Spirit Rock/Insight Meditation Society/Insight Mediation Center, and was mentored by Gil Fronsdal and Guy Armstrong.
 She was again empowered in 2016 as a Spirit Rock/IMS/IMC Retreat Teacher.

-Nikki has taught silent meditation retreats with Western luminaries such as Sharon Salzberg, Jack Kornfield, Joseph Goldstein, Guy Armstrong, Gil Fronsdal, and others on a variety of contemplative topics ranging from cultivating kindness to mindful leadership, with a distinct expertise on mindfulness of death.
+Nikki has taught silent meditation retreats with Western luminaries such as Sharon Salzberg, Jack Kornfield, Joseph Goldstein, Guy Armstrong, Gil Fronsdal, Norman Fischer, and others on a variety of contemplative topics ranging from cultivating kindness to mindful leadership, with a distinct expertise on mindfulness of death.
 Nikki serves as a Stewarding Teacher at the Spirit Rock Meditation Center in Woodacre, CA, and is a Teacher at the Insight Meditation Center in Redwood City, CA. She serves on the Board of Directors at Spirit Rock.

 Her teaching includes lectures, classes, day longs, workshops, silent retreats on meditation and Buddhist contemplation in the San Francisco Bay Area and internationally, by invitation.
 She also offers guidance and individual mentoring to practitioners internationally.

 Concurrent with her dharma practice and teaching, Nikki has been an Artificial Intelligence scientist and academic at a research institute affiliated with UC Berkeley.
 She holds a Ph.D. in computer science from UC Berkeley.
 She has had an active career as a scientist, with years of experience in managing research teams as the Principal Investigator, co-teaching graduate-level courses at UC Berkeley, mentoring post-docs and grad students, publishing scientific articles, presenting at international conferences, and serving as consultant for Silicon Valley technology startups.
 She has authored 40+ scientific articles and holds multiple patents.
 She is interested in the ethics of AI.
 See LinkedIn for more information.

 A Longer Version?

 Or an interview conducted by Spirit Rock Meditation Center in 2014.